-The LumaGEM® Molecular Breast Imaging system’s gantry provides a full range of motion for easy patient positioning.
-Our patented mounting mechanism allows the use of light breast compression for greater patient comfort during breast cancer imaging exam.
+The LumaGEM® Molecular Breast Imaging system’s patented mounting mechanism allows the use of light breast immobilization for greater patient comfort during breast cancer imaging exam.

 The LumaGEM MBI system for breast cancer imaging visually illuminates the enhanced metabolic activity in the breast associated with the occurrence of a tumor growth that is typically not visible on a digital mammogram due to tissue density and/or tumor size.

 MBIs are extremely well tolerated by patients, as it’s a patient-friendly and a cost-effective tool for detecting hard to find small lesions in women who have dense breast tissue.
 When used as a secondary screening modality following digital mammography, the LumaGEM MBI system has increased breast cancer detection rates by almost 400% in early-stage invasive cancers.1

 - If 1,000 women are screened with traditional digital mammography, 3 women would be found to have cancer.

 - If 1,000 women were to be screened with digital mammography and MBI, nearly 12 women would be found to have cancer.1